mindspore-lab/mindyolo/README.md

     </a>
 </p>

-MindYOLO is [MindSpore Lab](https://github.com/mindspore-lab)'s software system that implements state-of-the-art YOLO series algorithms, [model support list](./configs/README.md).
+MindYOLO is [MindSpore Lab](https://github.com/mindspore-lab)'s software system that implements state-of-the-art YOLO series algorithms, [support list and benchmark](MODEL_ZOO.md).
 It is written in Python and powered by the [MindSpore](https://mindspore.cn/) deep learning framework.

 The master branch works with **MindSpore 1.8.1**.